uwcse440/web-cse440-sp16/_assignments/assignment1/index.md

 This design has not been implemented, and might not even be immediately possible.
 But it has been developed in substantial detail, understanding implications for design and implementation.

-## Going Forward

-The course staff will select a subset of submitted proposals for sponsorship.
-Sponsored proposals will be posted, and students will then bid on the projects they want to pursue in this course.
-Your proposal is thus an effort to convince both the staff and your classmates that a problem is interesting, tractable within the timeline and constraints of this course, and worthy of investigation.

 # Deliverables

 <a name="project_brainstorm"></a>